If you have suffered an injury at work or in the course of your employment, you may be eligible to claim workers’ compensation benefits.

 Work Cover has 20 business days to make a decision on your claim.
 Work Cover may request further information from you and your doctor to make their decision.
 They will also gather information from your employer, witnesses to the injury and any other parties who may assist in their decision making.

-There are two aspects to workers’ compensation Claims lawyer in Brisbane.
+There are two aspects to workers’ compensation Claims.
 A claim for workers’ compensation benefits is referred to as a statutory claim and it is a ‘no-fault scheme’.
 This means you may be entitled to benefits regardless of who was at fault in the incident causing your injury.

 In comparison, a common law claim is one in which you may sue your employer if you can prove negligence (fault) on their behalf and that their negligence caused your injury.
 The damages that can be recovered include an amount for pain and suffering, past and future financial loss, travel expenses and medical and rehabilitation costs.
 These are not factored into the statutory claim offer and for that reason; a common law claim better compensates you for your past losses and better protects you against your future losses.